core-wg/transport-indication/draft-ietf-core-transport-indication.md

 but in general is discouraged {{aliases}}.

-To make efficient requests possible without creating URI aliases that propagate, the "has-unique-proxy" specialization of the has-proxy relation is defined.
+To make efficient requests possible without creating URI aliases that propagate, the "has-unique-proxy" specialization of the has-proxy relation and the "is-unique-proxy" SVCB parameter are defined.

 If a proxy is unique,
 it means that requests arriving at the proxy are treated the same